The Bonnie Banks o' Loch Lomond: Popular music

 "Bonnie Banks o' Loch Lomond", sung by Marie Narelle.

 Marie Narelle recorded "The Bonnie Banks o' Loch Lomond" for Edison Gold Moulded Records.
 She sang the song with an orchestra, and her performance was released in August 1906 as cylinder 9325.

+Internationally famous, Scottish performer, Sir Harry Lauder, recorded "Loch Lomond" for RCA Victor Records, with an orchestra, in 1926, released on a 78 record in 1929.

 Australian rock band AC/DC recorded a version of the song as "Fling Thing" and released it as the B-side to their 1976 single "Jailbreak".
 The song underscored the band's Scottish ancestry, and they played it at the Apollo Theatre in Glasgow during the recording of their 1978 live album If You Want Blood You've Got It.
 On their 1992 album AC/DC Live, the cover is simply listed as "Bonny".
 "Fling Thing" was later remastered and released on the 2009 box set Backtracks.

 Rod Stewart's "Rhythm of My Heart" (1991) reworks the tune's melody into the chorus, turning "On the bonnie, bonnie banks of Loch Lomond" into "Where the ocean meets the sky I'll be sailing".
 The song was written by Marc Jordan and John Capek and first recorded by René Shuman in 1986.

 Runrig

 Scottish celtic rock band Runrig recorded "Loch Lomond" for their 1979 album The Highland Connection.
 Despite being three albums into their career in 1982, Runrig had never released a single.
 They decided to re-record "Loch Lomond" at Castlesound Studios in Edinburgh and make it their debut single release.
 It was released by Ridge Records in December 1982 and received moderate airplay.
-The single peaked at #86 on the UK Singles Chart on January 8, 1983.
+The single peaked at #86 on the UK Singles Chart on 8 January 1983.
 It remains one of their best known songs.

 In 2007, Runrig re-recorded "Loch Lomond" with 50,000 members of the Tartan Army, the supporters of the Scotland national football team.
 The recording was part of the BBC's Children in Need fundraiser.
 The single was released as "Loch Lomond (Hampden Remix)" and was a commercial success.
 It debuted at #1 on the Scottish Singles Chart and #9 in the UK.
 The single was certified silver by the British Phonographic Industry.

 "Loch Lomond" is also the anthem of FC Köln, and their fans sing it before each match.